 Google Chrome is one of the most popular browsers of all time.
 Its browser experience has revolutionized the internet industry.
-There are many different websites and applications who use different frameworks and technologies.
+Some different websites and applications use different frameworks and technologies.
 When these interact with Chrome, a lot of issues surface.

 One of the issues users face that the taskbar shows while playing a Youtube video in full-screen mode.
 Originally when you use a full screen on your browser, the video takes up the whole of your screen.
 The taskbar isn’t supposed to be there at all.

 File explorer (also called Explorer.exe) is a file manager application included in the releases of the Microsoft Windows operating system.
 It is a GUI app that helps you in accessing your file system.
 It is the main medium of navigating in any Windows machine and without it, your whole computing experience might change.

 Many users reported that restarting File Explorer fixed their issue.
 It may be related to a bug whereupon the restart gets fixed.